mathpn/minimal-mistakes/_posts/2020-09-03-what-are-not-p-values.md

   - Blog
 tags:
   - Statistics
-excerpt: 'What exactly is a p-value?
-Many scientists have never thought about this question explicitly.
-So, let's define the p-value and then look at what it is not.'
+excerpt: "What exactly is a p-value?
+Let's define the p-value and then look at what it is not."

 ---